 - Genetic Factors

 Please note that there’s a difference between being skinny and being underweight!

 If you’re underweight, you’ll want to gain a balanced amount of muscle mass and subcutaneous fat rather than a lot of unhealthy belly fat.

 Here are the right steps to eat healthy and gain weight in Nigeria fast:

 To gain weight, you need to understand how calories affect your weight.

-Firstly, estimate the number of calories you burn on a daily basis as well as calculate how much carbohydrate, fat and protein you need to maintain your current weight.
+First, estimate the number of calories you burn daily as well as calculate how much carbohydrate, fat and protein you need to maintain your current weight.

 Aim for 300-500 calories per day above your maintenance level, or 700-1000 calories if you want to gain weight fast.

 This means if you need 1800 calories per day to maintain your weight, you can add another 1000, making it 2800 calories per day.

 Get at least 7 – 8 hours of sleep each night.